Andreebar/andree-barnier.github.io/content/publication/preprint/index.md

 abstract: We consider the contact process on scale-free percolation, a spatial random graph model where the degree distribution of the vertices follows a power law with exponent β.
 We study the extinction time τGn of the contact process on the graph restricted to a d-dimensional box of volume n, starting from full occupancy.
 In the regime β∈(2,3), where the degrees have finite mean but infinite variance and the graph exhibits the ultra-small world behaviour, we adapt the techniques of [Linker et al., 2021] to show that τGn is exponential in n.
 Our main contribution, though, deals with the case β≥3, where the degrees have finite variance and the graph is small-world.
 We prove that also in this case τGn grows exponentially, at least up to a logarithmic correction reflecting the sparser graph structure.
 The proof requires the generalization of a result from [Mountford et al., 2016] and combines a multi-scale analysis of the graph, the study of the chemical distance between vertices and percolation arguments.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary:

-tags:
+# tags:
-- Large Language Models
+# - Large Language Models

 featured: true